PGY2 Critical Care Pharmacy Residency

 The Experience You Need to be a Critical Care Practice Leader

-You will graduate equipped to be fully integrated members of the interdisciplinary critical care team, able to make complex medication and nutrition support decisions in the fast-paced environment of the intensive care unit.
+You will graduate equipped to be a fully integrated member of the interdisciplinary critical care team, able to make complex medication and nutrition support decisions in the fast-paced environment of the intensive care unit.

 Training Designed for Each Resident